nkotak/1.58BitNet/README.md

 I was able to create these size models on my 96GB M2 Max Macbook Pro.
 Just an FYI these scripts are specifically created to work on MPS with a CPU fallback.
 I'm hoping I can get help to get it working through MLX once we've fixed the finetuning / training issues.

+I also think that this isnt completely optimized for memory management and theres probably opportunity for that.

 ## Table of Contents

 - [Installation](#installation)